Comparison of reference management software: Import file formats

 This table lists the file formats which may be manually imported into the reference managers without needing to connect to one particular database.
 Many of these database companies use the same name for their file format as they do for their database (including Copac, CSA, ISI, Medline, Ovid, PubMed, and SciFinder).
 For the ability to retrieve citations from the particular databases (rather than the file format), please refer to the database connectivity table that is below this table.

 As of January 2021, CSL YAML is not supported by any reference management system.

 Citation styles

 Reference list file formats

-Endnote is incompatible with LaTeX.
+EndNote is incompatible with LaTeX.
 Among other things, it does not provide for robust citation keys.

 Word processor integration

-Some reference management software include support for automatic embedding and (re)formatting of references in word processing programs.
+Some reference management software include support for automatic embedding and (re)formatting of references in Word processor programs.
 This table lists this type of support for Microsoft Word, Pages, Apache OpenOffice / LibreOffice Writer, the LaTeX editors Kile and LyX, and Google Docs.
 Other programs are able to scan RTF or other textual formats for inserted placeholders which are subsequently formatted.
 Most reference management programs support copy/paste or drag-and-drop of references into any editor, but this is not meant here.